gwen001/DataExtractor/README.md

 # Examples of ignore/remove

-All ignore/remove textareas should be valid JSON format arrays, so take of every single comma and quote.
+All ignore/remove textareas should be valid JSON format arrays, so take care of every single comma and quote.
 As soon as you save your settings, a check is performed so you can ensure that everything is fine in the output/errors tab of the exender tab.

 ```